 Though they've consistently made intriguing music over the years, Wyrd (from Finland) are IMO a band whose ambitions have at times outpaced their abilities.
-To me, their best moments have come when they've practiced some kind of restraint, such as on the relatively brief, five-song, early-Katatonia-worshipping The Ghost Album, and here, a lo-fi, half-hour-long demo wherein they add a touch of Filosofem-era Burzum to their epically sorrowful Pagan black metal.
+To me, their best moments often come when they practice restraint, such as on the relatively brief, five-song, early-Katatonia-worshipping The Ghost Album, and here, a lo-fi, half-hour-long demo wherein they add a touch of Filosofem-era Burzum to their epically sorrowful Pagan black metal.

 NOTE: Their new album, Death of the Sun, hammers home my point.
 The longest song is just over 7 minutes long, and it's easily one of their most satisfying records to date.
 Get it from their label here, and be glad that you did.

 1. Season of Grief